flavioballabeni/authors-publications-api/README.md

    }
 };
 ```
-###  system_settings:
-For the system to run, there are some mandatory values that need to exist on the system_settings table.
-There is no script to add them because their values depend on the environment.
-The keys that must be manually added are: 'PMK_MONTHLY_ID', 'PMK_SEMIANUALLY_ID', 'OCCUPATIONAL_MONTHLY_ID', 'OCCUPATIONAL_SEMIANUALLY_ID', 'RECAPTCHA_KEY', 'SUPPORT_EMAIL' with their respective values.

 There is a script to add all the automatic emails & their subject.
 To add them, include the ENV variable RUN_SETTINGS_SEEDERS (after running the app please remove this variable)

 ###  Migrations: